Microsoft Partner Statistics: Key Insights and Trends for 2025

 Predicted Growth Areas

-Microsoft's rolling out new discounts and programs, too.
-Partners can get started with services like Microsoft 365 E5 at up to the 15% off if they qualify.
-Makes it a whole lot easier to win new business.
+Microsoft is actively supporting partner growth through new discount programs and incentives.
+Partners can access services like Microsoft 365 E5 at up to 15% off when they qualify, making it easier to win new business and expand existing relationships.

 Evolving Partner Roles